 U.S. District Judge Raymond Jackson of the United States District Court for the Eastern District of Virginia ruled in the 2021 Holloway et al. vs. City of Virginia Beach case that the Virginia Beach election districts violated Section 2 of the Voting Rights Act of 1965.
 Allowing all residents to vote for all 11 members of City Council denied Hispanics, African Americans, and Asians equal access to the electoral and political process.
 When the US Supreme Court upheld the district voting system in 1967, the judges had identified the possibility that at a later time other judges might rule the Voting Rights Act was being violated and require corrective action.

-In 2020, two-thirds of the city's population was white.
-By 2021, a Federal judge finally ruled that the 1966 system violated Federal law.
+Two-thirds of the city's population was white in 2020, but the percentage of white city council members was far higher.
+By 2021, a Federal judge had finally ruled that the 1966 system violated Federal law.
 Allowing all voters to elect all 11 City Council members limited the political voice of minorities.
 As described in a news story:13

 The Virginia Beach City Council opposed the solution recommended by the plaintiffs, creating 10 single-member wards plus a mayor elected city-wide.
-Candidates would have to live within the boundaries of the ward they sought to represent, and residents of each ward would vote for just one representative plus the at-large mayor.
+If 10 single-member districts were required, then all 10 City Council candidates would have to live within the boundaries of the ward they sought to represent.
+Residents of each ward would vote for just one representative, plus the at-large mayor.

 after losing the case, Virginia Beach officials proposed a settlement where voters would cast ballots in three superwards, plus within single districts and for an at-large mayor